marneylc/prm/README.md

 4. Run the tool inside a Docker container: ```docker run --rm prm```

 ### Without Docker
-- If you prefer not to use Docker, follow the R-specific instructions provided in the previous version of this README.
+- If you prefer not to use Docker, dont!

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this tool.
 If you would like to contribute, please follow these steps: